Questions? Misconceptions? Spins? Lies? Fake news?

 [Click/Tap here for the Filipino version]

-* Is Sen. Lacson holding the budget hostage due to a ‘vendetta’ against Speaker Gloria Arroyo?
+* Did Sen. Lacson delay/hold the budget hostage due to a ‘vendetta’ against Speaker Gloria Arroyo?

 * Is the House doing something unconstitutional by itemizing the budget after ratification?

-* Did the Senate cripple the ‘Build, Build, Build’ program with its actions on the budget?
+* Did the Senate slash funds for ‘Build, Build, Build’ and other key programs with its actions on the budget?

 * Does Sen. Lacson really have his own pork insertions?